Hydration is the cornerstone of success for triathletes.

 The need to understand, implement, and master hydration strategies.

-From the beginner who is nervous about their first sprint to the elite athlete who is striving to finish on the podium,
+From the beginner who is nervous about their first sprint to the elite athlete who is striving to finish on the podium

 This article will equip you with the information to make hydration training work for you.

-The Science of Dehydration:
+The Science of Dehydration: The Impact of Hydration Status on Your Performance

 Dehydration is not a triathlete’s ally.